MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/features/camera-system/camera-system-overview.md

 Providers can be added by clicking the **Add Camera Settings Provider** button.
 They can be removed by clicking the **-** button to the right of the provider's name.

 > [!Note]
 > Not all platforms will require a camera settings provider.
-If there are no providers that are compatible with the platform on which the application is running, the Microsoft Mixed Reality Toolkit will apply basic defaults.
+If there are no providers that are compatible with the platform on which the application is running, Microsoft Mixed Reality Toolkit will apply basic defaults.

 ### Display settings